Assembly of the French clergy: Organization

 At a very early date, these assemblies adopted the form of organization which they were to preserve until the French Revolution.
 The election of deputies forming the body was arranged according to ecclesiastical provinces.
 It was decided in 1619 that each province should send four deputies (two bishops and two priests) to the assemblées de contrat held every ten years, and two to the assemblées des comptes which met once during the interval of ten years.

 Under this arrangement an assembly was convened every five years.
 There were two steps in the election of deputies.
 First, at the diocesan assembly were convened all holders of benefices, a plurality of whose votes elected two delegates.
 These then proceeded to the metropolitan see, and under the presidency of the metropolitan elected the provincial deputies.

 Theoretically, parish priests (curés) might be chosen, but as a matter of fact, by reason of their social station, inferior to that of abbés and canons, they seldom had seats in the assemblies.
 The rank of subdeacon suffices for election; the Abbé Legendre relates in his memoirs as a contemporary incident that one of these young legislators, after an escapade, was soundly flogged by his perceptor who had accompanied him to Paris.
 The assemblies at all times reserved to themselves the right of deciding upon the validity of procurators and the authority of deputies.
 They wished also to reserve the right of electing their own president, whom they always chose from among the bishops.
 However, to conciliate rivalries, several were usually nominated for the presidency, only one of whom exercised that function.

 Under a strong government, withal, and despite the resolution to maintain their right of election, the Assemblies were unlikely to choose a person not in favour at court.
-We know that during the reign of Louis XIV Harlay de Champvallon, Archbishop of Paris, was several times president.
-Finally, Saint-Simon tells us the royal displeasure deprived him of his influence with the Clergy, and even shortened his life.
+During the reign of Louis XIV Harlay de Champvallon, Archbishop of Paris, was several times president.
+Finally, Saint-Simon writes that the royal displeasure deprived him of his influence with the Clergy, and even shortened his life.

 The offices of secretary and "promotor", being looked on by the bishops as somewhat inferior, were assigned to deputies of the second rank, i.e. to priests.